The Little Wine Company is a boutique winery comprised of husband-and-wife winemaking team Ian and Suzanne Little.

 In 1991, Suzanne returned to the wine industry, working at Lark Hill in Canberra before moving to the Hunter Valley region.
 Suzanne completed her degree in Wine Science at Charles Sturt University while working at Reynolds and later as a Senior Winemaker at Rosemount Estate.

-A recent graduate of law, Suzanne now divides her time between making wine and practising law.
 Suzanne and Ian live with their two children, Jeremy and Caitlin, at their beautiful winery property in the Broke Fordwich region of the Hunter Valley.

 "Suzanne Little is a highly talented winemaker and astute palate."
 Lester Jesburg, Winewise Magazine